kumarpriyanshu09/kumarpriyanshu09/README.md

 # 💫 About Me:
-I’m currently working on:<br>Developing innovative generative AI solutions, including optimizing RAG pipelines and enhancing chatbot performance using advanced LLM technologies like Vicuna, BERT, and ChromaDB.<br><br>I’m looking to collaborate on:<br>Projects that involve data engineering, AI integration, and real-world applications of machine learning to improve efficiency and deliver actionable insights.<br><br>I’m looking for help with:<br>Exploring cutting-edge techniques in NLP and expanding expertise in large-scale data visualization and predictive modeling.<br><br>I’m currently learning:<br>Advanced methods for fine-tuning machine learning models, implementing cloud-based AI pipelines, and leveraging SAS Studio for predictive analytics.<br><br>Ask me about:<br>	•	Building ETL pipelines that improve data quality and efficiency.<br>	•	Enhancing business strategies with data-driven insights and interactive dashboards.<br>	•	Using generative AI to analyze cryptocurrency trends and forecast risks.<br><br>Fun fact:<br>Fun fact:<br>I’m the kind of person who can binge-watch Naruto, run 14 miles for fun, and still find time to analyze data—all while debating whether redbull or prewrokout fuel better decision-making.
+I’m currently working on:<br>Developing innovative generative AI solutions, including optimizing RAG pipelines and enhancing chatbot performance using advanced LLM technologies like Vicuna, BERT, and ChromaDB.<br><br>I’m looking to collaborate on:<br>Projects that involve data engineering, AI integration, and real-world applications of machine learning to improve efficiency and deliver actionable insights.<br><br>I’m looking for help with:<br>Exploring cutting-edge techniques in NLP and expanding expertise in large-scale data visualization and predictive modeling.<br><br>I’m currently learning:<br>Advanced methods for fine-tuning machine learning models, implementing cloud-based AI pipelines, and leveraging SAS Studio for predictive analytics.<br><br>Ask me about:<br>	•	Building ETL pipelines that improve data quality and efficiency.<br>	•	Enhancing business strategies with data-driven insights and interactive dashboards.<br>	•	Using generative AI to analyze cryptocurrency trends and forecast risks.<br><br>Fun fact:<br>I’m the kind of person who can binge-watch Naruto, run 14 miles for fun, and still find time to analyze data—all while debating whether redbull or prewrokout fuel better decision-making.

 ## 🌐 Socials: